Hgoatly/Discover-Skane/readme.md

 - Site Background: The colour #f5f5f5 (off-white) was chosen as the background colour for the whole site.
 This is because it fits well with the general colour theme of the site, but also provides a subtle, yet distinct, contrast with the card elements, which have a background colour of #fff (white).

+### Typography:
+- 'Oswald' was chosen as the font for all of the Section Titles, with a fallback of 'cursive' - in case the 'Oswald' font fails to load.
+It was chosen as it it both bold and stylish - whilst able to be easily read.
+- 'Roboto' was chosen as the font for the rest of the text, with a fallback of 'sans-serif' in case the 'Roboto font doesn't load.
+Roboto is clean and easy to read, which makes it an appropriate font for the text.

+### Imagery:
+- Images of Skåne were chosen for the site that were considered to be both striking, and appropriate for their context.
+The landing page image was chosen as a visual metaphor for entering Skåne via the famous Öresund bridge.
+- Other appropriate images were chosen to represent different
+sections:
+    - A picture of a pine forest was chosen for the 'Lakes and Forests' section.
+    - A picture of a beach in Skåne was chosen for the 'Beautiful Beaches' section.
+    - A picture of a castle in Skåne was chosen for the 'City and Culture' section.
+    - A picutre of a road in Skåne was chosen for the 'Map' section.
+- The images of the hotel room, and of hands on a computer were not pictures that were taken in Skåne, but were more metaphorical in nature, and chosen to represent the 'Book' and 'Contact' sections respectively, as they are descriptive images that represent the purpose of their respective sections well.

 ## Deployment: